 Other places of interest for tourists are Naggar Castle, Kothi, Solang Nala, Rahallah Falls, Marhi and off course the Rohtang Pass.

-How to reach Manali by road
+How to reach Manali

 Manali is easily approachable from Delhi, Chandigarh and other major cities and towns.
 Himachal Pradesh has excellent road network and Manali being one of the most sought after tourist destination in India, is easily approachable by both road and air.
 Delhi to Kullu distance is 500 km approx with Manali to Kullu distance being just another 40 km.
 HRTC and Punjab Roadways run frequent delhi to manali bus services, passing through Kullu.
 Chandigarh to Manali bus service is also excellent and distance is around 300 km.
 From my personal experience overnight journey is advisable as you can spend half of the long journey that takes 12 to 15 hours from Delhi, sleeping.